nathantypanski/nathantypanski.com/blog/2014-08-03-a-vim-like-emacs-config.md

 The colons are necessary because these are *optional, named arguments* to an Elisp expression.
 You could use `use-package` with nothing but the first argument, although that wouldn't be very different from using `require`.

 Also note that you generally want `:init` and `:config` to be wrapped in a `(progn)`, since they only take one command normally.

+Your task for this section is to go get the previous code into Use-Package.

 ## Daemonizing Emacs